MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 description: 'Learn about the different ways you can ingest (load) data in Azure Data Explorer'
 author: orspod
 ms.author: orspodek
-ms.reviewer: mblythe
+ms.reviewer: tzgitlin
 ms.service: data-explorer
 ms.topic: conceptual
-ms.date: 04/30/2019
+ms.date: 05/18/2020
 ---

 # Azure Data Explorer data ingestion overview

 Data ingestion is the process used to load data records from one or more sources to import data into a table in Azure Data Explorer.
 Once ingested, the data becomes available for query.